asam-ev/qc-framework/doc/manual/rule_uid_schema.md

        standard    rule-set
 ```

-Regarding the validation for the schema, **only the the emanating concept and
+Regarding the validation for the schema, **only the the emanating entity and
 the name are required**.
 Third party entities are not required to declare
 standard, definition settings, and rule-set.
 Still, separation
 characters cannot be omitted.
 ASAM rules shall always define all concepts.